Dentures – New Lenox

 Sometimes, dentures are hard to wear in the beginning.
 This is perfectly normal – your gums are shrinking, and you’re not going to adapt to them overnight.
 That’s why your dentist will usually provide you with a temporary set of dentures that will help you to get over the transition period.
 They’ll look good, and even though they may not feel exactly right, you’ll be able to get used to the feel of dentures in your mouth.

 Your permanent dentures will fit and feel much better.
-You may need a couple of visits at Atrium Family Dental to make sure that your dentures fit properly, but once they are fitted, you’ll find that they’ll perform nearly as well as natural teeth.
+You may need a couple of visits at Atrium Family Dental of New Lenox to make sure that your dentures fit properly, but once they are fitted, you’ll find that they’ll perform nearly as well as natural teeth.
 You’ll be able to smile again and throw away your blender!

 Types of Dentures